City-Syntax/nus-digital-twin/README.md

 | Wavefront (`.obj`, `.mtl`) | [`obj2gltf`](https://github.com/CesiumGS/obj2gltf)<br>`obj2gltf -i model.obj`                   |
 | COLLADA (`.dae`)           | [`COLLADA2GLTF`](https://github.com/KhronosGroup/COLLADA2GLTF)<br>`./COLLADA2GTF-bin model.dae` |

+For larger models (over a few hundred MBs), it is recommended to use Cesium ion Archives instead and load it into Cesium using [`Cesium3DTileset.fromUrl`](https://cesium.com/learn/ion-sdk/ref-doc/Cesium3DTileset.html#.fromUrl).
+See how to create a Cesium ion Archive [here](https://cesium.com/learn/ion/cesium-ion-archives-and-exports/).

 ### Adding Shapefiles

 Shapefiles have to be converted to GeoJSON format before they can be loaded into Cesium using [`GeoJsonDataSource`](https://cesium.com/learn/ion-sdk/ref-doc/GeoJsonDataSource.html).
 The conversion can be done using [`ogr2ogr`](https://gdal.org/programs/ogr2ogr.html) in [GDAL](https://gdal.org/).